ilocodes/meta-front-end-developer/Week 1/how-the-internet-works.md

 # How the Internet Works?
-- You open your favorite app on your device and you're instantly connected to the world.
-This is all made possible because two devices connect and communicate via a wired or wireless connection, forming something called a **network.**
+- When you open your favorite app on your device, you're instantly connected to the world.
+This happens because two devices communicate via a wired or wireless connection, forming a **network**.
-- But this becomes very complicated very quickly, as each device needs to connect to every other device to communicate effectively.
-This problem is solved by something called a **network switch** that connects multiple devices and allows them to communicate with each other.
+- Connecting many devices can become complicated.
+Each device needs to communicate with every other device.
+A **network switch** solves this problem by connecting multiple devices and allowing them to communicate.
-- The network switch can connect to other network switches, and now two networks can connect.
-These network switches then connect to more network switches until you have something called an **interconnected network.** This interconnected network has another name that you might be familiar with.
-It's called the **Internet.**
+- Network switches can connect to other network switches, creating a larger network.
+This forms an **interconnected network**, also known as the **Internet**.
-- When we use websites or video streaming services on the Internet, these are provided by computers called **servers.** Our devices are called **clients**.
-This is known as the **client-server model.**
+- Websites and video streaming services on the Internet are provided by computers called **servers**.
+Our devices are called **clients**.
+This setup is known as the **client-server model**.
-- Internet connects the entire world.
-Have you ever had a video call with someone on another continent?
-That video data travel through large undersea cables connecting the world's networks.
+- The Internet connects the entire world.
+For example, during a video call with someone on another continent, the video data travels through large undersea cables.
 These cables can transfer huge volumes of data per second.